Broadcast News (film): Production

 The score was by Bill Conti.
 Emmy Award-winning composers Glen Roven and Marc Shaiman make cameo appearances as a dorky musician team who have composed a theme for the news program in the film.

 The character of Jane Craig was based on journalist and news producer Susan Zirinsky.
 She served as associate producer and technical advisor for the film.
 The female lead was originally written for Debra Winger, who worked with James L. Brooks in Terms of Endearment.
 However, Winger became pregnant and was replaced by Holly Hunter just two days before filming began.
 Sigourney Weaver, Dianne Wiest, Jessica Lange, Elizabeth Perkins, and Mary Beth Hurt were also considered for the role.
 Brooks originally wrote the role of Aaron Altman specifically for his longtime friend Albert Brooks in mind.
-Principal photography began in Washington, D.C. in February 2, 1986, officially wrapping in April 1987 after filming several scenes in Florida.
+Principal photography began in Washington, D.C. on February 2, 1987, officially wrapping in April 1987 after filming several scenes in Florida.